scripting/pagePark/worknotes.md

 #### 1/8/24; 9:38:20 AM by DW

-You can create specs for news products using JSON in addition to OPML.
+PagePark now works with specs for news products using JSON in addition to OPML.

 The data supplied is basically the same, the format is different.

 An <a href="http://scripting.com/code/newsproducthome/newsscriptingcom2.json">example</a> of a JSON-spec.
-Also it's explained on the <a href="https://docs.feedland.dev/extras.md">FeedLand docs</a> site.
+Also it's explained on the <a href="https://docs.feedland.dev/extras.md#json-specified-news-products">FeedLand docs</a> site.

-The new method is also supported in PagePark.

 ```javascriptconst newsProductOptions = {	urlServer: "https://feedland.com/newsproduct",	urlApp: "http://scripting.com/code/newsproducthome/index.html",	urlNewsProductSpec: "http://scripting.com/code/newsproducthome/newsscriptingcom2.json"	};options.runNewsProduct (newsProductOptions);```